Everton 0 - 3 Brighton & Hove Albion

 I will have the same sick feeling at seeing Horrible on the pitch.

-Same as it ever was... attacking talent on the bench while we persevere with DCL, who was dreadful and does not want to be here, and Doucoure who was as inept as he has ever been.
-McNeil anonymous and Harrison is the worst crosser of a ball I've ever seen.
+McNeil was anonymous and Harrison is the worst crosser of a ball I've ever seen.
 Young should go to a retirement home.
 Beto looked like he couldn't be arsed when he came on.

-Dyche needs to take a good hard look at himself in the mirror, that team selection and game plan was so predictable.
-The cross field pass from tarks to Harrison is not working.
+Dyche needs to take a good hard look at himself in the mirror; that team selection and game plan was so predictable.
+The cross-field pass from Tarkowski to Harrison is not working.

 They had one real chance and scored.
 For their first, I don't feel that goes in if Branthwaite is there as he would have been closer to the goal than Keane to make the angle of the pass different — and Young didn't pick up the winger.

-Red card was inexcusable.
-I would have played Young today as we don’t have another right back option - but he’s proved today that he just isn’t up to it anymore - especially at full back.
+The red card was inexcusable.
+I would have played Young today as we don't have another right-back option — but he's proved today that he just isn't up to it anymore — especially at full-back.

 Sadly, the line-up told everything.
 Shame the manager didn't get it.